An Introduction: Australian Shepherd Temperament

 - Causing self-injury

-Due to Australian Shepherd Temperament, Some owners choose to put the Australian Shepherd into a crate while they are away.
-They hope that the dog is going to feel safe in their own space.
+Due to Australian Shepherd Temperament, Some owners choose to put the Australian Shepherd into a crate while away.
+They hope the dog will feel safe in their own space.
 However, it’s not always like that.
 Some dogs become even more frustrated and scared when they have to spend time in a crate.

-If all the tricks you have used do not alleviate the symptoms of anxiety in your Aussie, find a professional who can help your dog get back on track and become happy again.
+If all the tricks you have used do not alleviate anxiety symptoms in your Aussie, find a professional to help your dog get back on track and become happy again.

-Australian Shepherds are an amazing breed and there is no question about this.
-You will be amazed to see Australian Shepherd temperament and energy and this dog breed will always be your loyal friend.
+Australian Shepherds are a wonderful breed, and there is no question about this.
+You will be amazed to see Australian Shepherd temperament and energy; this dog breed will always be your loyal friend.
 It will change your life the moment you bring it home.